 This book stands on its own in the N.T.
 Revelation is written in a very different style to John's other writings, although its authorship is unmistakable.
 The book is devoted to prophecy, but, more accurately, to apocalyptic style, containing much imagery and symbolism.
+(Even so, the book is a letter (1.3), as sent to the Churches.)
 This has led to problems of interpretation.
 Apocalyptic literature was produced under conditions of persecution.
 John had been exiled on the island of Patmos because of his faith in Jesus Christ.

 All scripture is given by inspiration of God and is profitable.
 Whilst some enter into debate and dispute, that is not the intention here, but to help us all learn more about Jesus Christ, the central character of this book, and grow in our knowledge of Him.